adrianlarion/wizardly-tips-vim/main.md

 #### Count patterns
 * You're editing some source code left to you by your predecesor.
 It's messy.
 That fellow used to abbreviate troublesome variables with 'dbg_', like 'dbg_count', 'dbg_class', etc. Just how many of these variables are there?
-* You can search for them with teh substitute command.
+* You can search for them with the substitute command.
 Shocking, I know.
 Check it out: `:%s/<dbg_//gni`.
 * This means: on all lines search for `<dbg_` (word start followed by 'dbg_'), replace with nothing (you could put a '&' but it's not needed), and use the following flags: g for global, i for case insensitive and n for no substitution.
 The 'n' flag is the trick here.
 It just prints how many matches there are without actually performing substitution.bbbbbbbbbbbbbbbbbbb